opencl-go/simulator-runtime/README.md

 **This is work in progress**

+**The repository is archived and unmaintained.
+Please see [Maintenance Notice](https://github.com/opencl-go/opencl-go.github.io/discussions/25) for further details.**

 ## Build and install

 You need to build the runtime library and register it as a potential vendor runtime.